Language

 USAID seeks to improve the socio-economic integration of migrants and refugees in Peru, Ecuador and Brazil.
 This is accomplished through a mix of activities which are focused on enabling migrants and refugees to secure a sustainable livelihood in their host country.

-Paramount to USAID’s objectives is that sustainable socio-economic integration requires a holistic support that recognizes that equitable access to regular status, employment, education, and health services are fundamental rights and necessary for their integration in their host countries.
+Paramount to USAID’s objectives is that sustainable socio-economic integration requires holistic support that recognizes that equitable access to legal status, employment, education, and health services are fundamental rights and necessary for sustained integration in host countries.